apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ## Managing DynamoDB I/O Capacity

-By default, DynamoDB is not only billed on use (data and I/O requests) -it is billed on allocated I/O Capacity.
+Historically, DynamoDB has been not only billed on use (data and I/O requests) -but on provisioned I/O Capacity.

-When an application makes more requests than the allocated capacity permits, the request is rejected; it is up to the calling application to detect when it is being so throttled and react.
+With Provisioned IO, when an application makes more requests than the allocated capacity permits, the request is rejected; it is up to the calling application to detect when it is being so throttled and react.
 S3Guard does this, but as a result: when the client is being